 The video I used for illustration.

-In this video, we will discuss how to estimate the shear stresses for given sections, the Rectangle section, and the second section is an I section, a step-by-step guide for the calculations. this is the link to the video in the U tube.
+In this video, we will discuss how to estimate the shear stresses for two given sections, the first section is a Rectangle section, and the second section is an I section, a step-by-step guide for the calculations. this is the link to the video in the U tube.

 The shear stress distribution for a rectangular section is shown in the next slide, The shear stress formula can be written as τ max =V*Q/Ixx*b. where V is the acting force while Q is the statical first moment of area about the neutral axis, for the portion enclosed by the upper edge and the neutral axis.
 Ix is the inertia of the section at the x-axis, and b is the breadth of the section.